katherine-d21/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 ## Sub-step with **UniProt**

+Using the UniProt IDs from Query Tabular, we will be able to generate a FASTA database for our PepQuery-verified peptides.

 > <hands-on-title> Task description </hands-on-title>
 >
 > 1. {% tool [UniProt](toolshed.g2.bx.psu.edu/repos/galaxyp/uniprotxml_downloader/uniprotxml_downloader/2.4.0) %} with the following parameters: